roytang/blog/content/posts/2007/10/how-to-solve-technical-problems.md

 ][1]

 , which I started reading up on a while back for a work-related issue.
 Finding help on Adobe Flex is really easy.
-There&'s
+There's

 [